 Mr. Benjamin’s honors include a Scholarship in his name given annually to a Gloucester High School graduating senior(s) with a performance background.
 He was the recipient of the 2006 Howard Blackburn Family Supporter of the Year award given by Wellspring-Cape Ann Families.
 He was also honored with the Universalist Community Recognition Award in 2006.
 He was honored in 2012 with presentation of The Captain’s Courageous Award given by the Gloucester Education Foundation.

-Mr. Benjamin’s volunteer activities include his work as a founder and first President of SeARTS, an arts advocacy organization in Gloucester, MA.
+Mr. Benjamin’s volunteer activities include membership on the Stage Fort Park Advisory Committee, a sub-committee of the Gloucester City Council.
+He is a founder and first President of SEArts, an arts advocacy organization in Gloucester, MA.
 He is a former Chairman of the Gloucester Horribles Parade Committee and a former Chairman of the Annisquam Village Church Standing Committee.
 He was also an active T-Ball and B-Ball coach in the Gloucester Little League program for many years.